 Winter Weather Preparation Is Key

 What you do during and after a storm or bout of severe weather will largely depend on how well you prepare beforehand.
-Especially when considering your home is your shelter from cold winter weather!
+Especially considering that your home is your shelter from cold winter weather!
 It makes ensuring the health and maintenance of your indoor living space absolutely critical.
 To say the least, preparation is key.

-So, to instead focus on visiting with loved ones and cozying up by the fire this year, choose to intervene in your home now!
+So, to focus on visiting with loved ones and cozying up by the fire this year, choose to intervene in your home now!
 Here are 11 winter home HVAC tips to get you started.

 11 Winter Home HVAC Tips